Defeating ISIS: Synopsis

-Research and release
+Research and writing

 Malcolm Nance is a retired cryptology analyst.
 He garnered expertise within the field of intelligence analysis.
 Nance served in the U.S. Navy for 20 years, from 1981 to 2001.
 He devoted years researching Middle East terrorism.
 Nance founded a company providing advice to U.S. Special Operations, and created a survival tactics training center.
 He manages a think tank consisting of CIA and counterterrorism officers.
 His books on intelligence include An End to al-Qaeda, Terrorist Recognition Handbook, The Terrorists of Iraq, The Plot to Hack America, and Hacking ISIS.

 Prior to his work on Defeating ISIS, Nance had already extensively researched the topic, while writing a treatise specifically geared for the intelligence community to educate them in textbook format on the growth over time of Al-Qaeda in Iraq.
 Defeating ISIS was contracted for publication with Skyhorse Publishing in November 2015, originally slated for a January 2017 release date.

+Publication

 Defeating ISIS was published in 2016 by Skyhorse Publishing in print format.
 An e-book was published the same year.
 It went through two more editions in 2016.
 W. W. Norton & Company published another edition in 2017.

 Defeating ISIS made The New York Times Best Seller list at number nine for the week of July 3, 2016, in the section for "E-Book Nonfiction".
 U.S. President Donald Trump told Time magazine he read Defeating ISIS while he was a candidate for president in July 2016.